iainnash/prop-house-discord-bot/submission.md

 3. user can subscribe to a specific auction (for DM updates)
 4. user can follow a specific community (for DM updates)
 5. all communities and auctions are automatically included
+6. open graphql typescript SDK for developers to easily make their own prop.house applications

 ### proposed features: